 Below it is possible to find some information about me and my research.
 Some further information can also be found in my

 My research interests

-Very briefly (and broadly): Triangulated categories, (noncommutative) algebraic geometry, representation theory, homological algebra
+Very briefly (and broadly): Triangulated categories, (noncommutative) algebraic geometry, representation theory (including representations of small categories), homological algebra

 Slightly less briefly: A large component of my research focuses on triangulated categories (as well as various enhancements) and their applications in algebraic geometry and

 representation theory.
 I am particularly interested in classification problems for thick and localizing subcategories, and in extracting